Azure/azure-iot-sdk-c/readme.md

 **Devices with only the Baltimore public certificate installed will lose the ability to connect to Azure IoT Hub and Device Provisioning Service in October 2022.**

-To prepare for this change, make sure your device's certificate store has both of these public certificates installed.
+To prepare for this change, make sure your device's TLS stack has both of these public certificates configured.

 For a more in depth explanation as to why the IoT services are doing this, please see [this article](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-critical-changes-are-almost-here-and-why-you/ba-p/2393169).